Antha (film): Production

-After plans of casting Vishnuvardhan and Shankar Nag in the lead role were dropped or failed, Ambareesh, who had until then mostly played supporting roles, was cast.
+Antha was based on the novel of same name by H. K. Anantha Rao which was serialised in Kannada weekly magazine which caught Babu's attention and decided to adapt it.
+Singh Babu revealed even Dr. Rajkumar expressed interest in acting in this film but Babu felt the role will not suit him as the role "wanted somebody who didn't have stardom".
+After plans of casting Vishnuvardhan, Rajinikanth and Shankar Nag in the lead role were dropped or failed, Ambareesh, who had until then mostly played supporting roles, was cast.

 Soundtrack

 The soundtrack was composed by G. K. Venkatesh, with lyrics by Chi.
 Udaya Shankar, R. N. Jayagopal and Geethapriya.

 Controversy

 When the film was submitted to the Censor Board for certification, they denied giving any certificate.
 The Board advised deleting the torture scene of Ambareesh.
 But director Rajendra Singh Babu stated that it is necessary to the story.
 Then the Board delayed giving a certificate for the film.
 The film also involved in controversy for its depiction of politicians.
 Ultimately the censor passed the film with an A (adults only) certificate sans any cuts or muted dialogues.

 Awards

 At the 1981–82 Karnataka State Film Awards, the film received three awards: Best Screenplay (Babu), Best Cinematographer (P. S. Prakash) and Special Jury Award (Ambareesh).